gitter-badger/luda/site/html/_patterns/navigation.md

 ## Introduction
-The navigation component includes three parts, a logo, a navigation menu and an opener.
+The navigation component includes three parts, a logo, a navigation menu and an open button.
-The navigation menu includes four parts, main navigation items, sub navigation items, a search field and a closer.
+The navigation menu includes four parts, main navigation items, sub navigation items, a search field and a close button.

-The opener and the closer only shows on small screens for opening and closing the navigation menu.
+The open button and the close button only shows on small screens for opening and closing the navigation menu.
-Except the opener and the closer, all the other parts in the navigation component are optional.
+Except the open button and the close button, all the other parts in the navigation component are optional.

 Based on the `position: sticky` rule, the navigation component will be sticky to the top of the viewport for middle size screens and larger screens.